sayanbhowmik/training-materials-ajm_vip/mini-book/docs/VIP_syllabus.md

 science.
 The VIP course consists of sub-teams with research topics developed by graduate students in the Medford group:

--   Training (led by Logan Brabson): All new students must complete a training program that involves the basics of high-performance computing, common quantum-mechanical techniques such as Density Function Theory (DFT), and the development and use of machine learning techniques such as neural networks.
+-   Training (led by Logan Brabson and Sayan Bhowmik): All new undergraduate students must complete a training program that involves the basics of high-performance computing, common quantum-mechanical techniques such as Density Function Theory (DFT), and the development and use of machine learning techniques such as neural networks.
 DFT software packages are well-established, but